cfw-guide/dsi.cfw.guide/docs/sd-card-setup.md

 1. Select which language you'd like to see h2testw in
 1. Set your SD card's drive letter as your target
 1. Ensure `all available space` is selected
-1. Click `Write + Verify` (If this option is greyed out, ensure you formatted the SD card with the steps in Section I).
+1. Click `Write + Verify` (If this option is greyed out, ensure you formatted the SD card with the steps in Section I)
 - Wait until the process is completed

 ::: tip